gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 export default Box
 ```

-You can also still import all styles using the `import * as styles` sytax e.g. `import * as styles from './mystyles.module.css'`.
+You can also import all styles using the `import * as styles` sytax e.g. `import * as styles from './mystyles.module.css'`.
 However, this won't allow webpack to treeshake your styles so we discourage you from using this syntax.

 Migrating all your CSS could be painful or you're relying on third-party packages that require you to use CommonJS.
-You can workaround this issue for Sass, Less, Stylus & regular CSS modules.
+You can work around this issue for Sass, Less, Stylus & regular CSS modules using respective plugins.
+If you're using regular CSS modules, please install [gatsby-plugin-postcss](https://www.gatsbyjs.com/plugins/gatsby-plugin-postcss/) to override the defaults.

-This example covers Sass but it's the same for the other plugins.
+This example covers Sass.
+The other plugins share the same `cssLoaderOptions` property.

 ```diff:title=gatsby-config.js
 module.exports = {